Paul's Case: Plot

-Paul feels out of place with the people on Cordelia Street because they serve to remind him of his own lackluster life.
-Although his father considers him a role model for Paul, Paul is unimpressed by a plodding young man who works for an iron company and is married with four children.
+Paul feels out of place with the people on Cordelia Street, where he lives, because they remind him of his own lackluster life.
+Although his father considers himself a role model for Paul, Paul is unimpressed by this plodding ironworker who is married with four children.
 While Paul longs to be wealthy, cultivated, and powerful, he lacks the stamina and ambition to change his condition.
 Instead, Paul escapes his monotonous life by visiting Charley Edwards, a young actor.
-Later on, Paul makes it clear to one of his teachers that his job ushering is more important than his schoolwork, causing his father to prevent him from continuing to work as an usher.
-He is taken out of school and put to work at an entry-level office job, and Charley is compelled to promise not to see Paul again.
+Later, Paul makes it clear to one of his teachers that his ushering job is more important than his schoolwork, leading his father to terminate Paul's work as an usher.
+The boy is removed from school and put to work at an entry-level office job, and Charley is ordered not to see Paul again.

-Paul takes a train to New York City after stealing a large sum of money from his job that he was supposed to take to the bank.
-He buys an expensive wardrobe, rents a room at the Waldorf-Astoria Hotel, and explores the city.
-In the city, he meets a 'wild San Francisco boy, a freshman at Yale, who said he had run down for a "little flyer" over Sunday', who takes Paul on an all-night tour of the city's lively social scene.
-Paul's few days of impersonating a rich, privileged young man bring him more contentment than he had ever known, living the lavish lifestyle of his hopes and dreams.
-However, on the eighth day, after spending most of his money, Paul reads in a Pittsburgh newspaper that his theft has been made public.
-His father has reimbursed Paul's job and is on his way to New York City to bring Paul back home.
-It is then revealed that Paul had purchased a gun upon arriving, and briefly considers shooting himself to avoid returning to his old life.
-Eventually, he decides against using the gun; instead, the thought of returning to his old lifestyle pushes Paul to kill himself by jumping in front of a train.
+In his new job, one of Paul's responsibilities is to carry deposits to the bank.
+One day, he steals the cash entrusted to him and takes a train to New York City, where he buys an expensive wardrobe, rents a room at the Waldorf-Astoria Hotel, and explores the city.
+There he meets a 'wild San Francisco boy, a freshman at Yale, who claims to have run down for a "little flyer" over Sunday.
+He takes Paul on an all-night tour of the city's lively social scene, and for the next few days, Paul lives like a rich, privileged young man.
+The spree brings him more contentment than he has ever known.
+However, on the eighth day, after spending most of his money, Paul reads in a Pittsburgh newspaper that his theft has been made public and that his father, having reimbursed Paul's employer, is on his way to New York City to bring the boy back home.
+Paul, who earlier had purchased a gun, briefly considers shooting himself to avoid returning to his old life.
+Eventually, he decides against using the gun, but the thought of returning to his old lifestyle impels him to kill himself by jumping into the path of a train.